Updated entry requirements effective 2 April 2022

 Articles imported in excess of your exemption are subject to applicable duties.

-- Personal Effects – Clothing, toiletries and items for your personal use that are in your possession upon arrival into Saint Lucia are exempt from duty.
+- Personal Effects – Clothing, toiletries, and items for your personal use that are in your possession upon arrival in Saint Lucia are exempt from duty.

 - Tobacco Products – A traveller who is years and older can import free of duty 200 cigarettes or 50 cigars or 2 kilograms of smoking tobacco.

 Prohibited imports are items that are considered detrimental to the general welfare of the country.
-Prohibited imports will be immediately seized by Customs and the importer may be liable to severe penalties.
+Prohibited imports will be immediately seized by Customs and the importer may be liable for severe penalties.